Big Qualitative Data Analysis

 Outputs

-The event generated a number of resources, including videos of four interviews showcasing diverse approaches to analysis of big qual data.
-Co-authored resources, on the core questions and challenges that were addressed during the event, will be published at a later date.
+The event generated a number of resources.
+These include four video interviews showcasing diverse approaches to analysis of big qual data and a co-authored resource on the core questions and challenges that were addressed during the event.

 Interviews